ReactFinland/site/content/presentations.md

 ### David Khourshid - Reactive State Machines and Statecharts

-Managing the many user interface states of an application easily become complicated.
-We'll discover how some historical and important computer science concepts - state machines and statecharts - and a functional + reactive approach can make it much easier to understand, visualize, implement, and automatically create tests for complex user interfaces and flows.
+Managing the many user interface states of an application easily becomes complicated.
+We'll discover how some historical and important computer science concepts – state machines and statecharts – and a functional + reactive approach can make it much easier to understand, visualize, implement, and automatically create tests for complex user interfaces and flows.

 **About David**